anistark/viper/docs/viper-by-example.rst

 In this contract, we will implement a system for participants to vote on a list of proposals.
-The chairperson of the contract will be able to give each participant the right to vote and each participant may choose to vote or delegate their vote to another voter.
+The chairperson of the contract will be able to give each participant the right to vote, and each participant may choose to vote, or delegate their vote to another voter.
 Finally, a winning proposal will be determined upon calling the ``winning_proposals()`` method, which iterates through all the proposals and returns the one with the greatest number of votes.